Eisenhower Matrix for Overthinkers

 DELEGATE

-• Asking for a fifth opinion on a low-stakes decision
+• Seek fifth opinion on low-stakes choice

 SKIP IF NEEDED